simon-m/simon-m.github.io/content/fasttext.md

 I therefore need to have access to a probability-like number instead of 0 / 1 decisions in order to vary the "positive" cutoff during subsequent analyses.

-For that, I use the "predict-prob" command of fasttext.
+For that, I use the "predict-proba" command.
 ```
 fastText.exe predict-proba default_model.bin test_file.txt 1 > class_probabilities.txt;
 ```

 # Parameters
-A short description of the parameters is provided in the documentation, but I will expand a little here on the most important ones.
+A short description of the parameters is provided in the documentation, but I will expand a little on the most important ones.

 - ---
 The "-loss" option allows you to choose the loss which is optimized for.